felix-lambert/felix-lambert.github.io/all_collections/_posts/2023-03-28-clean-code-javascript.md

 - [https://opensource.com/business/15/10/jane-austen-on-python](https://opensource.com/business/15/10/jane-austen-on-python)
 - [https://eloquentjavascript.net/Eloquent_JavaScript.pdf](https://eloquentjavascript.net/Eloquent_JavaScript.pdf)

-The end goal of code is to be understood by a machine and by another human being: if you speak and no one understands you, you're only speaking to yourself and others cannot make any use of it.
-Whenever you start to write a variable, you just need to ask yourself if this will make the code more readable and predictable for the next developer.
+At its core, the ultimate objective of code is to be comprehensible by both machines and humans alike.
+If you communicate ideas in a way that only you can understand, it becomes impractical for others to utilize or build upon your work.
+Therefore, when creating a variable or any other code, it is crucial to consider whether it will enhance the readability and predictability of the code for the next developer.
+This helps to ensure that the code is easily understood and maintainable, facilitating collaboration and progress.

-Envisioning code as a story can be a useful metaphor for helping to create clean code.
-If the audience has difficulty reading your story, it will not be a pleasant experience for them.
-They will not be able to work with it, explain the nuances to others, or adapt it in the future.
+Metaphorically viewing code as a story can be an effective way to create clean and comprehensible code.
+Just as a poorly written story can be difficult for an audience to read and understand, code that is not easy to read can be a frustrating experience for developers.
+If the code is unclear or convoluted, it becomes challenging to work with, explain to others, and adapt in the future.
+Therefore, striving to write code that tells a clear and concise story can improve its readability and facilitate collaboration and progress.

-So clean code is just simple code.
-Nothing else.
-If you repeat yourself, you don't abstract, if your code still stays simple, it doesn't matter.
+Clean code can be summed up as simple code, nothing more.
+Even if you find yourself repeating certain code segments without abstraction, as long as the code remains straightforward and uncomplicated, it doesn't matter.

 # Naming